-Know the stars of the sport.
+Know the stars of the sport

 The CrossFit Games is the annual pinnacle of the CrossFit calendar.
 It's the event in which the fittest athletes in the world will congregate and compete to be crowned Fittest On Earth.
 As with most sports, there are star players, but CrossFit is open to anyone in the qualification stages so often there are rookie competitors too.

 Davidsdottir is one of three Icelandic powerhouses who dominate the female side of the sport.
 She has won the games twice, 2015 and 2016, after a mental setback in 2014.
-She was originally a track athlete and gymnast and this sporting background has clearly stood her in good stead for CrossFit glory.
+She was originally a track athlete and gymnast and her sporting background has clearly stood her in good stead for CrossFit glory.

-Follow the WODs.
+Follow the WODs

 Each day, a new WOD is released on the CrossFit website.
 CrossFitters from around the globe are invited to have a go, Rx'd or scaled, and post their results in the forum.
 Some WODs are for time, some for reps, some for rounds.
 The beauty of CrossFit is how varied the workouts are and you never know what you're going to get.
 You have to be ready for anything, from a heavy lifting session to a gruelling run, which is why it conditions your fitness so well.
 Have a go at any of the WODs that are published and compare your results to others so you can see where you stand.

 The biggest WODs in the CrossFit arsenal are the Hero Workouts.
 Each workout is named after a member of the armed forces who died in combat and they are always notoriously tough workouts.
-Some of the most renowned are Murph, DT, and Fran, with true enthusiasts marking their territory by asking newbies "What's your Fran time?".
+Some of the most renowned are Murph, DT, and Fran, with true enthusiasts marking their territory by asking newbies "What's your Fran time?"
 All this means is how long did it take you to complete this particular workout.
 All of the Hero Workouts can be found on the CrossFit website and traditionally one is always completed on Memorial Day in the US.